 Lee Haight, president of Roofing Professionals, connects his success to always seeking advice from the talented people he surrounds himself with.

-He explains, “Constantly improving the people you seek counsel from is literally the biggest cheat code to success I know.”
+, “Constantly improving the people you seek counsel from is literally the biggest cheat code to success I know.”

 To open yourself up to a myriad of learning opportunities, try connecting with other entrepreneurs through social media, attending leadership conferences, or organizing a local entrepreneurial meet-ups to expand your counsel contacts.